jeremytammik/FireRatingCloud/README.md

 FireRatingCloud is a C# .NET Revit add-in.

-It is a multi-project re-implementation of the FireRating SDK sample using a cloud-based database managed by the [fireratingdb](https://github.com/jeremytammik/firerating) node.js mongoDB web server.
+It is a multi-project re-implementation of the FireRating SDK sample using a cloud-based database managed by the [fireratingdb](https://github.com/jeremytammik/firerating) node.js MongoDB web server.

 For more information, please refer to
 [The 3D Web Coder](http://the3dwebcoder.typepad.com),